albertcbraun/WifiDLite/README.md

 ### Description
-An (experimental) Android library project designed to make certain Wifi Direct P2P tasks a little easier.
+An experimental, Android library project (in alpha) designed to make certain Wifi Direct P2P tasks a little easier.

 Also includes demo app.

 The idea behind this library is to make it easier for you to carry out certain Wifi Direct tasks (like creating a P2P group,  finding the current collection of peer devices, opening the Wifi Settings dialog).